-Add a new section in the main ("master") Suricata configuration file - suricata.yaml - named multi-detect.
+Add a new section in the main ("master") Suricata configuration file -- suricata.yaml -- named multi-detect.
 Settings:

-- enabled: yes/no -> is multi-tenancy support enabled - selector: direct (for unix socket pcap processing, see below), VLAN or device - loaders: number of loader threads, for parallel tenant loading at startup - tenants: list of tenants - id: tenant id (numeric values only) - yaml: separate yaml file with the tenant specific settings - mappings: - VLAN id or device: The outermost VLAN is used to match. - tenant id: tenant to associate with the VLAN id or device
+- enabled: yes/no -> is multi-tenancy support enabled - selector: direct (for unix socket pcap processing, see below), VLAN or device - loaders: number of loader threads, for parallel tenant loading at startup - tenants: list of tenants - config-path: path from where the tenant yamls are loaded - id: tenant id (numeric values only) - yaml: separate yaml file with the tenant specific settings - mappings: - VLAN id or device: The outermost VLAN is used to match. - tenant id: tenant to associate with the VLAN id or device